Do you want to speed up Magento?

 Magento is powered by an interpreter engine called PHP.

-PHP had a major upgrade not so long ago - the version 7.
+PHP had a major upgrade not so long ago - the version 8.

-PHP7 runs faster than the previous PHP5.
+PHP 8 runs faster than the previous PHP 5 and even PHP 7.

 Ask your system administrator if you are using the latest release.